 5: Pack a Winter Survival Kit

 Winters can be unpredictable and things can happen unexpectedly.
 We suggest packing a kit of items that you might use in a worst case scenario.
-Our favourites include a small (or fold up) shovel, heavy gloves and knit hat, a blanket, road salt or kitty litter, a GOOD LED flashlight or work light , a heavy tow or ratchet strap, and an extra change of cloths.
+Our favourites include a small (or fold up) shovel, heavy gloves and knit hat, a blanket, road salt or kitty litter, a GOOD LED flashlight or work light and a heavy tow or ratchet strap.
 You never know when you or someone else might need these and it’s always a good idea to be prepared!